scalar-labs/helm-charts/docs/getting-started-scalardb.md

    scalardb-headless        ClusterIP   None             <none>        50051/TCP                         19m
    scalardb-metrics         ClusterIP   10.101.127.88    <none>        8080/TCP                          19m
    ```
-   If the Scalar DB Server Services are deployed properly, you can see private IP address in the CLUSTER-IP column.
+   If the Scalar DB Server Services are deployed properly, you can see a private IP address in the CLUSTER-IP column.
 (Note: `scalardb-headless` has no CLUSTER-IP.)

 1. (Optional) If you set `LoadBalancer` to `envoy.service.type` in the `scalardb-custom-values.yaml`, you can access Scalar DB Server from 127.0.0.1.
-   To expose the `scalardb-envoy` service as your local `127.0.0.1:60051`, open another terminal, and run `minikube tunnel` command.
+   To expose the `scalardb-envoy` service as your local `127.0.0.1:60051`, open another terminal, and run the `minikube tunnel` command.
    ```console
    $ minikube tunnel
    ```
-   After run `minikube tunnel` command, you can see the `scalardb-envoy`'s EXTERNAL-IP column shows `127.0.0.1` like the following.
+   After running the `minikube tunnel` command, you can see the  EXTERNAL-IP of the `scalardb-envoy` as  `127.0.0.1`.
    ```console
    $ kubectl get svc scalardb-envoy
    NAME             TYPE           CLUSTER-IP       EXTERNAL-IP   PORT(S)                           AGE